redis/redis-doc/topics/cluster-spec.md

 Master `currentEpoch` is 5, lastVoteEpoch is 1 (this may happen after a few failed elections)

-* Slave `currentEpoch` is 3
+* Slave `currentEpoch` is 3.
 * Slave tries to be elected with epoch 4 (3+1), master replies with an ok with `currentEpoch` 5, however the reply is delayed.
 * Slave tries to be elected again, with epoch 5 (4+1), the delayed reply reaches to slave with `currentEpoch` 5, and is accepted as valid.

 * 4) Masters don't vote a slave of the same master before `NODE_TIMEOUT * 2` has elapsed since a slave of that master was already voted.
-This is not strictly required as it is not possible that two slaves win the election in the same epoch, but in practical terms it ensures that normally when a slave is elected it has plenty of time to inform the other slaves avoiding that another slave will try a new election.
+This is not strictly required as it is not possible that two slaves win the election in the same epoch, but in practical terms it ensures that normally when a slave is elected it has plenty of time to inform the other slaves avoiding that another slave will win a new election.
 * 5) Masters don't try to select the best slave in any way, simply if the slave's master is in `FAIL` state and the master did not voted in the current term, the positive vote is granted.
+However the best slave is the most likely to start the election and win it before the other slaves.
 * 6) When a master refuses to vote for a given slave there is no negative response, the request is simply ignored.
 * 7) Masters don't grant the vote to slaves sending a `configEpoch` that is less than any `configEpoch` in the master table for the slots claimed by the slave.
 Remember that the slave sends the `configEpoch` of its master, and the bitmap of the slots served by its master.
 What this means is basically that the slave requesting the vote must have a configuration, for the slots it wants to failover, that is newer or equal the one of the master granting the vote.